EdoardoCostantini/pcr-non-normal/README.md

   - PCA computed using SVD
   - No Spearman correlation used
 - 20221121_112535.tar.gz
-  - PCA computed using SVD
+  - PCA computed using EVD
-  - Both Pearson and Spearman correlation used
+  - Both Pearson and Spearman correlations used